FailAcademy/learning/adp-vancouver/_slides/week-04/03-auth-server.md

 **Update the signup resolver**

 Now that we know how to send cookies, update the signup resolver to set a cookie on the response object.
-To do this we'll need to pass the request object from express to our resolvers using the the context object provided by Apollo:
+To do this we'll need to pass the request object from Express to our resolvers using the context object provided by Apollo:

 ```js
 const apolloServer = new ApolloServer({